PE & Sport at The Leys

 We want every child to be:

+Our expectation is that every pupil will benefit from outstanding PE provision and be physically competent and confident through the planned, progressive curriculum and comprehensive extra-curricular opportunities.
+We expect the values developed through PE and Sport to transfer into other areas of our pupil’s lives, from their academic achievement to attendance, behaviour and teamwork.
 We understand the importance of physical competence levels and the importance of regular opportunities to participate and compete and this is at the forefront of our planning and preparation throughout the academic year.

 Stevenage Community Clubs